In vivo PD evaluations

 Precision Drug Delivery Services

-SMOc can meet clients' precise drug delivery needs using various iniection methods, including stereotaxic in situ brain iniection, intrathecalinjection, intracerebroventricular injection, tail vein injection, and nasal administration, based on experimental reguirements.
+GenoBioTX can meet clients' precise drug delivery needs using various injection methods, including stereotaxic in situ brain injection, intrathecal injection, intracerebroventricular injection, tail vein injection, and nasal administration, based on experimental requirements.

 Neural Tissue Sampling Services

-The SMOc Neuropharmacology Efficacy Platform has several experienced personnel skilled in experimental procedures, capable of providing comprehensive tissue sampling services for the nervous system.
+The GenoBioTX neuropharmacology efficacy platform has several experienced personnel skilled in experimental procedures, and capable of providing comprehensive tissue sampling services for the nervous system.

 Neuropathological Analysis

-The SMOc Pathology Platform offers comprehensive services ranging from the dissection of small and large animals to slide reading. it canperform H&E staining, immunofluorescence, immunohistochemistry, and other histochemical staining techniques, with personalized servicesavailable based on client requirements.
+The GenoBioTX pathology platform offers comprehensive services ranging from the dissection of small and large animals to slide reading. it can perform H&E staining, immunofluorescence, immunohistochemistry, and other histochemical staining techniques, with personalized services available based on client requirements.

 Behavioral Services

-SMOc has established a behavioral research platform that meets international standards.
-The platform is equipped with various behavioralexperimental devices,including water mazes, open fields, rotarod apparatus, elevated plus mazes, and hot plates, it can conduct a widerange of behavioral experiments, including studies on learning and memory, motor balance, and neuro-emotional behaviors.
+GenoBioTX has established a behavioral research platform that meets international standards.
+The platform is equipped with various behavioral experimental devices, including water mazes, open fields, rotarod apparatus, elevated plus mazes, and hot plates, it can conduct a wide range of behavioral experiments, including studies on learning and memory, motor balance, and neuro-emotional behaviors.

 Study Case